ashbeech/moralis-web3-user-demo/README.md

 ## Todos ✅

-- [ ] Compatibile with another wallet.
+- [ ] Compatibile with multiple wallets.
 - [ ] Much more TBA.

 ## Community BUIDLing 👨‍🔧👩‍🔧